MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Create-an-Activity-Button-and-Page-Links-in-the-Navigation-Pane.md

     1. Select a blank row.

-         To insert a row above another row, right\-click the row, and then choose the **New** button.
+         To insert a row above another row, right-click the row, and then choose the **New** button.

         > [!NOTE]
         >  The location of the activity button container with regard to other containers is not important.
 However, if you are inserting a row, then insert the container at the end of the actions that belong to the container above.